Adyen/adyen-php-api-library/README.md

 | [Transfer Webhooks](https://docs.adyen.com/api-explorer/transfer-webhooks/3/overview)             | You can use these webhooks to build your implementation.
 For example, you can use this information to update balances in your own dashboards or to keep track of incoming funds.        | [TransferNotification](src/Adyen/Model/TransferWebhooks)           | **v3**            |
 | [Report Webhooks](https://docs.adyen.com/api-explorer/report-webhooks/1/overview)                 | You can download reports programmatically by making an HTTP GET request, or manually from your Balance Platform Customer Area                                                           | [ReportNotification](src/Adyen/Model/ReportWebhooks)               | **v1**            |
 | [Notification Webhooks](https://docs.adyen.com/api-explorer/Webhooks/1/overview)                  | We use webhooks to send you updates about payment status updates, newly available reports, and other events that you can subscribe to.
 For more information, refer to our documentation | [Notification](src/Adyen/Service/Notification.php)                 | **v1**            |

 For more information, refer to our [documentation](https://docs.adyen.com/) or the [API Explorer](https://docs.adyen.com/api-explorer/).

-For more information, refer to our [documentation](https://docs.adyen.com/) or the [API Explorer](https://docs.adyen.com/api-explorer/).